-Multivariate Testing (MVT) compares combinations of offers in elements on a page to determine which combination performs the best for a specific audience, and identifies which element most impacts the activity's success.
+Multivariate Testing (MVT) in Adobe Target compares combinations of offers in elements on a page to determine which combination performs the best for a specific audience, and identifies which element most impacts the activity's success.

 Multivariate testing can help you discover the relative influence specific elements have on conversion, compared to other elements on the page.
 It can also help you refine a combination of elements that have been shown to be effective.